Grave Encounters: Plot

 When neither Matt nor Kenny return, the crew forces the front doors open, but discover that they lead to another hallway, as well as to other false exits.
 They also note that it is still night time outside the hospital despite their clocks indicating that it is past morning.
-In their seach for an exit, the crew encounter a girl whose face demonically distorts.
+In their search for an exit, the crew encounter a girl whose face demonically distorts.
 As they flee in fear, Houston gets lost and is strangled by an invisible force, before being killed by a flash of light.
 The remaining crew members also discover that they have been fitted with identification bracelets bearing their names.
 They eventually find Matt, wearing a hospital gown and having gone mad; he mumbles nonsense about his apparent mental disorders, and explains that the only means of escape is to be "cured" by the hospital's residents.
 T. C. is suddenly pulled into a blood-filled bathtub by a ghost and disappears afterwards while Matt throws himself down an elevator shaft as Lance and Sasha are attacked by a demon.

 Lance and Sasha enter the hospital's tunnels in search for an exit.
 Sasha falls ill and is abducted by a mist as she and Lance sleep; a terrified and unstable Lance wanders the tunnels alone and feeds on live rats to survive.
 He finds a door leading into Friedkin's operating room, which contains an altar and evidence of satanic rituals and black magic.
 Lance turns to see Friedkin's ghost and several nurses, who drag a screaming Lance to an operation table.
 The camera cuts out for a few moments before it is turned back on by a lobotomized Lance, who proclaims that he is now cured and allowed to leave before the footage ends.